ePyte/Project_Euler/Python/readme.md

 # Prompts
-Examples of compiling and runnings the programs from terminal.
+Example of running a python script from a terminal.
 E.g. 25.py

 ```
 python 25.py